f18298335152h/conv-relu-pooling-operator/readme.md

 ### build-x86-64 contain executable file test, please run on pc platform such as Mac , Windows, Linux ect.

 ## how to build
+### open the build.sh file to seeting cmake path for x86 or cross build cmake

 1. ./build.sh build for armv7a or x86_64
 2. pytorch_test.py can verify the result ,please run test print result compare with pytorch_test.py with the same input (install torch)